docwho2/java-connect-lex-chatgpt/README.md

 ## Associate Phone number to the Connect Flow

-Once you have deployed the project, in the Amazon Connect Console, you just need to associate the flow with a phone number.
+Once you have deployed the project, in the Amazon Connect Console, you will need to associate the flow with a phone number.

 ![Associate Flow to Phone Number](assets/phonenumber.png)